erdem/django-map-widgets/README.md

 > -   Removed `six` package usages. (#117)
 > -   Added a new general widget setting in order to specify Google JS libraries. (#119)
-> -   Implemented some improvement for the demo project.
+> -   Implemented some improvements for the demo project.

 #### v0.3.0